-Tickets are also now on sale at the Tourist Office in Kirkwall.
+Tickets will also be on sale at the Tourist Office in Kirkwall.

 If you would like to go direct to a particular day, here are the links:

 In addition to the various tickets which are sold for individual events, there is also a LecturePass.
-This is a block ticket which for only £32 (or £24 with concessions), provides admission to all the £4 & £2 talks.
+This is a block ticket which for only £40 (or £32 with concessions), provides admission to all the £5 & £3 talks.
 If you’re planning to go to a number of talks, this can be good value, as it gives admission in all to a total of 36 events.

-Events not covered by the LecturePass include the opening lunch and lectures, the talk and tea at Skaill House, the Miniature Whisky School, and the ceilidh, and also the events in Stromness, for which tickets need to be booked separately.
+Events not covered by the LecturePass are those where space is more limited.
+These include the opening lunch and lectures, the talk and tea at Skaill House, the Miniature Whisky School, the events in the Pier Arts Centre, and also the ceilidh, for all of which individual tickets need to be booked in the usual way.

 The format for Concessions

 We give reductions in the form of concessions to various categories of people, older or affected by disability or unemployment.
 It is very difficult to cover all types of situation and we always like to be flexible enough to apply common sense.
 Our main aim with concessionary rates is to make it possible for people to come to events which they might otherwise not have been able to attend.

 We have a policy of keeping our ticket prices low.
 The reason is that we have a very full and varied programme and we want to encourage people to try out events that they might not always be absolutely sure about in advance.
 We feel that part of the enjoyment of a festival is the opportunity to try out something new.

 If there is any information that you would like at any time, just let us know.
 We’re always glad to hear from you and assist in any way.
 Our email is email@example.com.